-This collection features paintings by famous European artists as well as 18th-century French furniture and intricate rugs from Asia.
+Established in 1925 after industrialist Henry Clay Frick bequeathed the city with his private collection, this small collection features paintings by famous European artists as well as 18th-century French furniture and intricate rugs from Asia.
 To be honest, you have to really love Dutch artists to want to spend time here (which I do).
+Expect to see works from Bellini, Goya, Rembrandt, Turner, and more.
 Fortunately, they also host a lot of wonderful temporary exhibits so there is often a lot of other art to see in addition to their main collection.

 16. The Museum of the City of New York

-This museum will tell you everything you ever wanted to know about New York City.
-Architecture, parks, streets, culture, famous sights — you name it!
-There are multiple rooms that illuminate the city throughout the ages via interviews, maps, interactive exhibits, profiles of historical figures, and various artifacts.
+This museum can tell you everything you ever wanted to know about New York City.
+Architecture, parks, streets, as well as its people, culture — it’s all covered!
+There are multiple rooms that highlight various time periods in NYC history featuring interviews, maps, interactive exhibits, profiles of historical figures, and various artifacts.
 It’s the best history museum in the city.
-Also, there’s a fun exhibit here where you can create the future NYC (a la Sim City style).
-It’s great for kids!
+There’s a cool exhibit here where you can create the future NYC a la Sim City style (it’s great for kids!).

 17. Empire State Building

-This is one of the most historic landmarks in all of New York City.
-Built in 1931, the art deco interior is beautiful and the view from the top is breathtaking.
-You can get a real feel for how densely populated New York is as you stare out at the city.
-Get here early or during lunchtime to avoid the lines and tour groups.
-And don’t forget to bring your camera!
+This historic landmark stands 1,453-feet (443m).
+It was completed in 1931 and the 1930s art deco interior of this building is absolutely beautiful.
+It’s one of the most iconic buildings in the city and you can get a real feel for how densely populated New York is as you take in the view.
+Get here early (or during lunchtime) to avoid the lines and tour groups.

 18. Broadway Show